The American County Fair Tradition

 It's About the Food

-There's cotton candy, corn-dogs, cinnamon rolls, and a hot dog stand run by the high school football team boosters.
-It's considered unpatriotic to pass up the fair food.
+There's cotton candy, corn-dogs, cinnamon rolls, and a hot dog stand that is run by the high school football team boosters.
+It's almost considered to be considered unpatriotic to pass up the fair food.

 It's About the Fun